jweissman/orsino/docs/mm.md

 **Enchanting**<br/>
 - **Faerie Charm** (Status effects last 1 extra turn.)<br/>Improve status duration by 1<br/>
 ### Ooze
-_Ooze is a Guardian Aberration from the void, 477 years old.
-They are of slim build with spiky hair, dark eyes and an unreadable disposition._
+_Ooze is a Guardian Aberration from the void, 694 years old.
+They are of bulky build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|